-2. Collage Activity and Assignment: The collage is used to stimulate discussion among the class participants (students and faculty).
+2. Collage Activity and Reflective Journal:

+The collage is used to stimulate discussion among the class participants (students and faculty).
 It will help us as individuals to make meaning from the course concepts and it will help us to share those meanings with each other.

-How to create the collage: Each week, each student will bring something to class (a picture, an article, a poem, a cartoon, an object) and add it to the collage.
+How to create the collage: Each week, students will bring something to class (a picture, an article, a poem, a cartoon, an object) and add it to the collage.
 You need to "own" and document your contributions by including your name, a brief description of the contribution, and how it relates to the day's session.

 How we will use the collage: During each class session, we will spend some time discussing how the collage reflects the ideas under discussion in the class.
 At the end of each class, time will be given for you to write a reflective paragraph of what the collage means to you and how it relates to the content of the class.
+Alternatively, you can reflect on course readings or activities or on interactive clinical/personal experiences.